camelinaction/camelinaction2/chapter9/pax-exam/ReadMe.md

 ### 9.6.2 Using Pax Exam to test Camel applications

-You need to build the example first with
+You need to build the example first **without** testing

-    mvn install
+    mvn install -Dtest=false

+Then you can run the unit test that runs Pax Exam:

+    mvn test

+#### Installing in existing Karaf/ServiceMix

-Then you can install this example into Apache Karaf/ServiceMix using
+You can install this example into Apache Karaf/ServiceMix using:

     feature:repo-add camel 2.17.0
     feature:install camel